 Human Resources (HR) policies are an essential ingredient of any successful start-up or small business.
 Good policies will establish a clear understanding for expectations and standards, while also protecting the rights of employers.
 Unfortunately, while policies are important in a workplace, they can be one of the last things on the mind of a small business owner.

-To help you get on the right path to creating business policies, we’ve compiled a list of 12 HR policies all businesses should have:
+To help you get on the right path to creating business policies and a positive work environment, we’ve compiled a list of 12 HR policies all businesses should have to minimise legal risks.

 2. Bullying, Harassment and Discrimination Policy

 Did you know an employer can be held legally responsible for acts of discrimination, bullying or harassment in their business?
-In order to minimise this risk, the business must show they have taken all reasonable steps to prevent discrimination or harassment from occurring.
-This is almost impossible if you don’t have a comprehensive policy in writing.
+To minimise this risk, comply with anti-discrimination laws, and demonstrate legal obligations, the business must show that they have taken all reasonable accommodations and steps to prevent discrimination or harassment from occurring.
+This includes establishing preventative measures and ensuring equal employment opportunities.
+This is almost impossible if you don’t have comprehensive policies in writing.

 3. Code of Conduct

-A Code of Conduct is important for setting the standards of behaviour you expect from your employees.
-Common issues such as dress code, mobile phone use, punctuality and the use of company property will be included in a Code of Conduct.
+A Code of Conduct is important for setting the standards of employee behaviour you expect from your team, and is essential to align with ethical standards and business goals.
+Common issues such as dress code or appropriate attire, mobile phone use, punctuality, ethical behaviour, and the use of company property will be included in a Code of Conduct.

 By outlining unacceptable behaviour and educating employees on business values through a policy, you are in a better position to manage unacceptable conduct in the workplace if and when it arises.